AriFordsham/GHCWiki/backpack/prerelease.md

 If you would like to try out our new Backpack support in GHC, we invite you to download and install a pre-release version of GHC with various Backpack: [ http://web.stanford.edu/\~ezyang/backpack/](http://web.stanford.edu/~ezyang/backpack/) You can build the sources using  the instructions in [Building/QuickStart](building/quick-start), and there are also some binary distributions available.

+Source distributions:

+- [ ghc-7.11.20150312-src.tar.bz2](http://web.stanford.edu/~ezyang/backpack/ghc-7.11.20150312-src.tar.bz2).
+This provides the compiler and a minimal set of libraries.
+For more information on building, see the [building guide](building).
+- [ ghc-7.11.20150312-testsuite.tar.bz2](http://web.stanford.edu/~ezyang/backpack/ghc-7.11.20150312-testsuite.tar.bz2).
+If you unpack this tarball on top of the above then you will be able to run the testsuite.
+- [ ghc-7.11.20150312-windows-extra-src.tar.bz2](http://web.stanford.edu/~ezyang/backpack/ghc-7.11.20150312-windows-extra-src.tar.bz2).
+This provides extra build tools which are a requirement for building on Windows.
+Simply unpack this tarball on top of the regular source distribution.

+Binary distributions:

+- [ ghc-7.11.20150312-x86_64-unknown-linux.tar.bz2](http://web.stanford.edu/~ezyang/backpack/ghc-7.11.20150312-x86_64-unknown-linux.tar.bz2).
+Generic amd64 Linux.
+This is a complete build, including interactive system, profiling libraries and documentation.
+It was made on a Arch Linux system and requires libgmp.so.10 (typically GMP 5.x).

 ## Examples